mozilla-conduit/review/README.md

     Requires the `topic` extension to be enabled.
 If `True` moz-phab will create a topic (based on the last revision number) for the new DAG branch point.
+- `patch.create_branch` : Affects only when patching a Git repository.
+If `True` moz-phab will create a branch (based on the last revision number) for the new DAG branch point.
 - `patch.always_full_stack` : When `False` and the patched revision has successors, moz-phab will ask if the whole stack should be patched instead.
 If `True` moz-phab will do it without without asking.
 - `patch.branch_name_template` : The template string to use for naming the new branch, topic or bookmark.
 The string takes a single format string input, `rev_id`, which is the ID of the revision being patched.
+- `patch.create_commit` : If `True` (the default) a commit will be generated for the patch.
+Applies the changes with the `patch` command.
 - `updater.self_last_check` : Epoch timestamp (local timezone) indicating the last time an update check was performed for this script.  set to `-1` to disable this check.